“The moon is a stone and the sky is full of deadly hardware, but oh God, how beautiful anyway.” —Margaret Atwood

 “A tantalizing 21st-century cross between James Agee’s Let Us Now Praise Famous Men and Jack Kerouac’s On the Road, this remarkable and utterly original memoir heralds the arrival of a new and important American voice.
 James A. Reeves’s The Road to Somewhere will take you places you will not easily forget.”

-Built using a custom theme on the Ghost framework that I'm forever tuning, and the current typography is primarily IBM Plex.
-Much of my thinking on typesetting comes from Butterick's Practical Typography.
+Built using a custom theme on Ghost that I’m forever tuning.
+The current typography is Bebas Pro, Aktiv Grotesk, and IBM Plex Serif.
+Much of my thinking on typesetting comes from Butterick’s Practical Typography.